turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 First, we'll need somewhere to put this information when it's received.
 In a production application, you'd likely use some kind of data storage.
 In an attempt to stay on topic.
 We'll sidestep that for now and just store everything in memory.

 This means that if our server crashes for any reason, we'll lose everything.
-Honestly, we don't have anything of value at this point—so, whatever.
+Honestly, we don't have anything of value at this point - so no big deal.

 In `server.js`, we'll set up a plain-old JavaScript object that will play the proud role of a key-value store.